 - CONTRACT: We have a contract with NHS England to deliver healthcare services to you.
-This contract provides that we are under a legal obligation to ensure that we deliver medical and healthcare services to the public. - CONSENT: Sometimes we also rely on the fact that you give us consent to use your personal and healthcare information so that we can take care of your healthcare

-- NECESSARY CARE: Providing you with the appropriate healthcare, where necessary.
+This contract provides that we are under a legal obligation to ensure that we deliver medical and healthcare services to the public. - CONSENT: Sometimes we also rely on the fact that you give us consent to use your personal and healthcare information so that we can take care of your healthcare needs.
+Please note that you have the right to withdraw consent at any time if you no longer wish to receive services from us. - NECESSARY CARE: Providing you with the appropriate healthcare, where necessary.
 The Law refers to this as 'protecting your vital interests' where you may be in a position not to be able to consent. - LAW: Sometimes the Law obliges us to provide your information to an organisation.

-22 What do you do if you are not happy with how we have handled your information?
+What do you do if you are not happy with how we have handled your information?